 Keeping the Red Record: The Project

-The Racial Violence Archive (RVA) will gather and share information related to racist violence in U.S. history.
-The collection currently focuses on terroristic acts (i.e., intimidation, violence, and reprisal used to create fear and control behavior) targeting black Americans in the 20th century U.S. South but will expand to incorporate other aspects of race-related political violence as the project continues.
+The Racial Violence Archive (RVA) gathers and shares information related to racist violence in U.S. history.
+The collection focuses on terroristic acts (i.e., intimidation, violence, and reprisal used to create fear and control behavior) targeting African Americans in the 20th century U.S. South but will expand to incorporate other aspects of race-related political violence as the project continues.

 The RVA incorporates and extends related collections, most notably national data on lynching compiled by historical and contemporary activists and scholars.
 By keeping what Ida B. Wells (1895) called "The Red Record," further documenting patterns of racist violence from the era of lynching and since, and making data, research, and engagement more accessible, the RVA aims to support scholarship, teaching, and advocacy addressing legacies of racist violence.

 The Racial Violence Archive seeks to engage various publics - students, researchers, advocates, policy makers, etc. - in reflection on historical racial violence, its legacies, and remedial effort today.
 The digital archive’s interactive components will enable users to view information about events; contribute new event information or add to existing records; and access related developments.